 - Where do you see yourself in the future?

-- What things that gave you joy when you were younger?
+- What things gave you joy when you were younger?

 - And how can you get yourself back on track?